 Food: mainly invertebrates and small mammals, occasionally small birds.

-The little owl was introduced to Britain from Holland in 1889 and it was then known as the 'fierce little foreigner'.
+The little owl was introduced to Britain in the 19th Century.
 As its Latin name implies, the owl was associated with the Greek goddess Athene.
 She was originally a goddess of war but was also worshipped as the goddess of the arts of peace and goddess of intelligence.
 Athene took the owl as her emblem, and its image was stamped on several silver coins.
-Although the Greeks had a great respect for the little owl, the Romans later regarded it as a bird of ill-omen!

 Little Owl Habits